Anthony McNamee: Career statistics

 A. The "Other" column constitutes appearances (including substitutes) and goals in the Football League Trophy.

 Personal life

 McNamee is of Jamaican descent through his parents, making him eligible to play for the national side.
-McNamee is cousin to Bobby Decordova-Reid, a fellow footballer whose clubs include Bristol City.
+McNamee is cousin to Bobby De Cordova-Reid, a fellow footballer whose clubs include Bristol City.

 The club's manager Ray Lewington mentioned that McNamee has asthma in his questions and answers with the BBC.
 In October 2010, McNamee was in court, charged with a motoring offence.
 The following month, it was announced he had been found not guilty.
 In August 2011, McNamee provided bail to a teenager accused of taking part in the London riots.

 After retiring from football, McNamee joined Chelsea's Futsal team and owns a football school.